CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted skill description that clearly defines its scope (Groq rate limit handling), lists specific capabilities (backoff, queuing, header parsing), and provides explicit trigger guidance with natural user phrases.
-It follows best practices by using third person voice, including a 'Use when' clause, and enumerating trigger terms that cover common variations.
+It follows best practices by using third person voice and including both 'Use when' and 'Trigger with' clauses.

 DimensionReasoningScore